-The SEE programme would like to support sustainable event initiatives where the event organizer only needs one-off funding to kick-start a new sustainability measure.
-In return, an agreement (see appendix 3) will be filled out where the receiving party outlines how this measure can become standard practice and how sustainable funding will be found when the pilot is successful.
+From the receiving party is asked to outline how this measure can become standard practice and how sustainable funding will be found when the pilot is successful.
 An evaluation of the pilot is necessary to receive the funding.
 Event organizers must also write a news article or social media post about their initiative in which they mention that they got support from the UT.